The Naples and the most beautiful Amalfi footpaths tour is full of surprises.

 Trek on the Lemon Trail

-Get ready to walk one of the most fascinating places in the Naples, Vesuvius and Amalfi footpaths: the Lemon Trail.
+Get ready to walk one of the most fascinating places in the Naples and the most beautiful Amalfi footpaths: the Lemon Trail.

 It is a scenic route on the headland between the cities of Minori and Maiori.